Jonathan-S-Phillips/BerkeleyCafeteria/README.md

 # Browser Compatibility

 The application has been tested in Chrome, Firefox, IE, and Safari.
-The application has also been tested and is working with an iPad and Windows Surface 3.
+The application has also been tested and is working with an iPad and Windows Surface.